 This was an attempt to resurrect the show from the late ‘60s to the early ‘70s.
 The series brought back all the original cast that included Robert Reed, Florence Henderson, Barry Williams, Eve Plumb, Christopher Knight, Susan Olsen, Mike Lookinland, and Ann B. Davis.
 The only cast member from the original show who didn’t make an appearance was Maureen McCormick.

 The series focused on the kids, who were now grown adults, their lives, and the children they are raising.
 Jonathan Taylor Thomas played the son of Barry Williams’ Greg Brady.
 Unfortunately, the series lasted a whole five episodes.

 From The Bradys, Jonathan Taylor Thomas found himself starring in a few episodes of the sketch comedy In Living Color before life changed drastically for the young star.

 Jonathan Taylor Thomas Became A Heartthrob In Home Improvement

 Tim Allen created the comedy series Home Improvement, basing it on his own stand-up comedy.
 The series was about Allen and his wife, played by Patricia Richardson, and their three sons played by Zachery Ty Bryan, Jonathan Taylor Thomas, and Taran Noah Smith.
 Seems middle names for child stars was big in the early ‘90s.
 Allen’s character, Tim Taylor, had a show called Tool Time and many of the series stories revolved around Tool Time as well as his family.

 For seven seasons on Home Improvement, Jonathan Taylor Thomas was a big name.
-Then in the show’s eighth, and what would be its final season, Thomas suddenly left the series.
+Then came the show’s eighth, and what would be its final season.
+Thomas suddenly left the series.